klaytn/klaytn-docs/docs/dapp/json-rpc/api-references/eth.md

 ## Differences Overview from Ethereum <a id="differences_overview_from_ethereum">

-> Please check the [Caution](./eth/caution.md) document which describes details about differences between Klaytn and Ethereum when serving eth namespace APIs.
+> Please check the [Caution](./eth/caution.md) section which describes the differences between Klaytn and Ethereum when serving eth namespace APIs in more detail.

 ### Block <a id="block"></a>